 Motivational Speaker Experiences Life-Changing Miracle Following Stroke

 As an expert in soft skills and a motivational speaker, JoAn Majors often describes herself as a challenging patient.
-But at a time when quality of care mattered most, she had a perfect experience at the hands of her care team at CHI St. Joseph Health Regional Hospital.
+But at a time when quality of care mattered most, she had a perfect experience at the hands of her care team at St. Joseph Health Regional Hospital.

 On the day Majors suffered a mini-stroke, she woke up to strange sensations in her body, including a thick and heavy tongue.
 Deciding to work from home, she tried to go about her morning routine for a while until her administrative assistant, Sherry, suggested that she lay down on the couch.